qualtrak/docs-data-connector-api/documentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Data Connector Api's documentation!
+Welcome to Data Connector API documentation!
 ============================================

 .. note::